author image

 This is my reflection and post about my Alternative Spring Break (ASB) trip.
 It was sponsored by the UT Dallas Student Volunteerism Office and I am in Elm Mott, TX for the week.
 I was placed in the Sustainability group and was there to learn about alleviating World Hunger.
 Here’s the org that housed us.
 Make sure you read my first impressions before reading my reflection.
 What was it like?
 I was very worried about the living conditions, but I think it grows on you.

-This is my first impressions and post about my Alternative Spring Break (ASB) trip.
-It is sponsored by the UT Dallas Student Volunteerism Office and I am in Elm Mott, TX for the week.
-Yeah, I’ll give you a minute to look that up.
-It’s about 20 minutes north of Waco,TX.
+These are my first impressions and post about my Alternative Spring Break (ASB) trip.
+It is sponsored by the UT Dallas Student Volunteerism Office.
+I am in Elm Mott, TX for the week, which is about 20 minutes north of Waco,TX.
 I’m placed in the Sustainability group, here to learn about alleviating World Hunger.
 Here’s the org that is housing us.
+Cool place with a cool mission, not sure how I’m going to make an impact yet though.

 Alarm Jam